-The Motion Picture Arts Certificate program is designed for students who wish to gain an understanding of the basic functions of a film set and the professional practices of an industry-standard production.
+The Indigenous Independent Digital Filmmaking program is designed for students who wish to gain an understanding of the basic functions of a film set and the professional practices of an industry-standard production.
 Areas of study include story development, pre-production, production, and post-production, with a focus on film crafts (camera, lighting, sound, grip, sets, props, etc.) technical skills and professional behaviour.
 Lecture, labs and project work combine to create a realistic and effective learning environment.
 The goal is to prepare students for an entry-level position in the professional motion picture industry and to provide a foundation for independent filmmaking.
-This Certificate forms the 100-level of the Bachelor of Motion Picture Arts Degree program and of the Motion Picture Arts Diploma program.